george-language/george-language.github.io/book/chapter2.1.md

 ## Constants

 Additionally, there are constants.
-Much similar to variables, they can also store data.
-They store data in a non-modifyable form though, meaning we can never change a constant or it's data once it is created.
+Much similar to variables, they can also store data, however, they store data in a non-modifyable form.
+This means we can never change a constant or it's data once it is created.

 ```
 stay X = 10;